 LUKi

 Just talk.

 Speak instead of type.
-LUKi will listen, respond, and bring the same memory into every spoken word.
+LUKi listens, and the same memory follows every spoken word.

+LUKi